slyall/www-darkmere/content/linux.conf.au_guide.md

-See <a href="http://www.immigration.govt.nz/migrant/stream/visit/">the NZ immigration website</a> for requirements to visit New Zealand, if the conference is being held there, or before or after the conference.
+See <a href="http://www.immigration.govt.nz/migrant/stream/visit/">the NZ immigration website</a> for requirements to visit New Zealand, if the conference is being held there, or you want to visit before or after the conference.

 ### Getting there